 To be promoted to Associate Professor with tenure, a candidate must meet expectations in teaching and service, while exceeding expectations in the area of scholarship.
 The Department must be assured that there is a high expectation that the candidate will continue to build their national reputation and potential for international recognition through significant contributions to the field.
 In general, a faculty member should have demonstrated the ability to achieve the standards to be a full professor (Section 7).

 7. STANDARDS FOR PROFESSOR

 To be promoted to Professor, a candidate will have met the standards described above for appointment or promotion to Associate Professor with tenure.
-Also, the individual will have demonstrated a proven record of distinguished achievement in research with consistent contribution in externally funded projects, teaching, extension and engagement and service commensurate with their Statement of Faculty Responsibility.
+Also, the individual will have demonstrated a proven record of distinguished achievement in research with consistent contribution in externally funded projects, teaching, extension and engagement and service commensurate with their Statement of Faculty Responsibilities.
 For promotion to Professor, the Department must be assured that the candidate has achieved (or earned) national and/or international recognition for excellence in her/his field of research and that the candidate will maintain this reputation through significant (and regular) contributions to the field.

 8. PROCEDURES FOR RPT REVIEW

 The Department of Graphic and Industrial Design follows the procedures and schedule as described in the NCSU RUL05.67.106 – College of Design RPT Criteria and Procedures.

 Departmental Voting Faculty are defined in POL 05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and NCSU RUL05.67.106 – College of Design RPT Criteria and Procedures.

 8.2.
 Procedures for a Faculty Vote on RPT